allenoooo/nvchad-custom/README.md

 * _Treesitter Go_ run `:TSInstall go` from the nvim command-line
 ### Rust development
 * _lldb_ for arch (btw): `pacman -S lldb`
+### Python development
+* No dependencies.
+All deps are managed by mason/lazy, so there's nothing for you to do.

 ## Installation
 * Clone this repo to your *custom* NvChad directory: